 Prior to CLASP, Renato was an economic policy analyst at UnidosUS (formerly National Council of La Raza), where he conducted analysis of public policy that impact the wellbeing of Latino and immigrant communities.
 In graduate school, he also had the opportunity to work at the National Immigration Law Center.

-Renato holds a Master in Public Affairs from Princeton University’s Woodrow Wilson School of Public and International Affairs and a B.A. in Politics from Occidental College.
+Renato holds a master's degree in public affairs from Princeton University’s Woodrow Wilson School of Public and International Affairs and a B.A. in politics from Occidental College.
 In 2013, Renato served as a Fulbright Public Policy Initiative Fellow to Mexico.